silveredgold/beta-censoring/docs/content/performance.md

 If you're seeing significant performance degradation with large images, raise an issue on GitHub and we will look into methods to improve this.

+### Caching

+If caching is enabled, this will noticeably speed up censoring when the same image might be requested multiple times, but at the cost of memory usage.
+The AI/results cache will speed things up if you're seeing slowdowns from the AI inference section of a request and will have a smaller effect on memory usage.
+Conversely, enabling the censoring cache will noticeably speed up the censoring part of a request, but will noticeably increase memory usage in kind.

+Check the [configuration guide](./configuration#caching-configuration) for details on enabling/disabling the caches.

 ### Experimental Features

 Some of the features exposed by Beta Censoring are *experimental* features that we have included for those who want to use them but may impact performance.